SkoolNotes/Taproot/2020ISOS101/KBxISOSMLPrivacy.md

 	- that same data on the large scale could save countless lives

 - forced to give data by tragedy of the commons
-	- you want ml networks to portray your demographic acurat
+	- you want ml networks to portray your demographic acuratley,
+	- andd if you dont give data, it won't.
+In a world dominated by ml,
+	- giving your data becomes nesesity

+- forced to give data by economic nessesity
+	- where data collection is truly opt out, services replace it with paid
+	-